1zk0n/subby/README.md

 # subby
-A cool python tool for scannig subdomains
+A cool python tool for scanning subdomains

 # Installation
 you can clone the repos by using:  ```git clone https://github.com/1zk0n/subby```